clausehound/clausehound-blog/content/blog/termination-for-cause-or-for-convenience/index.md

-**The court found that there was no material breach sufficient to support a termination for cause, and awarded damages against the defendant.**
+### The court found that there was no material breach sufficient to support a termination for cause, and awarded damages against the defendant

 If the termination for convenience clause had not made specific reference to data conversion, it is possible that the defendant would have been able to terminate without relying on allegations of a material breach of the contract.